oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 ### <a name="isancestor"></a>[isancestor](./Org.OData.Aggregation.V1.xml#L314:~:text=<Function%20Name="-,isancestor,-")

-Is the entity an ancestor in the specified hierarchy of the child node, optionally with at most the specified distance?
+Is the entity an ancestor in the specified hierarchy of the child node with at most the specified distance?

 Parameter|Type|Description
 :--------|:---|:----------